Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: A Latent-Noise View of Causal Self-Attention

 Fix a sequence length $L$ and an embedding dimension $d$.
 We write

-for the sequence of continuous embeddings (hidden states) produced by a transformer \citep{VaswaniShPaUsJoGoKaPo17,BrownMaRyEtAl20}.
-When we need to refer to depth, we write $x_t^{(\ell)}$ for the layer-$\ell$ embedding, with $x_t^{(0)}$ the input token embedding.
-We assume, without loss of generality for this discussion, that the embeddings are detrended, as the analysis applies equally to residuals.
+for the sequence of continuous embeddings produced by a transformer \citep{VaswaniShPaUsJoGoKaPo17,BrownMaRyEtAl20}.
+When we need to refer to depth, we write $x_t^{(\ell)}$ for the layer-$\ell$ embedding, with $x_t^{(0)}$ denoting the input token embedding.
+We assume, without loss of generality, that the embeddings are detrended, as the analysis applies equally to residuals.
 For clarity, we omit the layer index $(\ell)$ in sections focusing on the single-layer setting.

-The transformer ultimately is used to define a probability model over discrete tokens via cross-entropy loss, but its computation proceeds through these continuous embeddings.
+The transformer is ultimately used to define a probability model over discrete tokens via cross-entropy loss, but its computation proceeds through these continuous embeddings.
 Our focus in this paper is: \emph{what probabilistic structure does causal self-attention induce over the embedding sequence $x_{1:L}$?}

 We adopt a probabilistic perspective: we treat embeddings as \emph{random variables} rather than fixed activations.
 Concretely, we posit that embeddings are generated sequentially from latent noise,